-February is on the cusp of spring in the desert garden.
+February may still technically be winter, but it’s on the cusp of spring in the desert garden.
 Here’s a look at what you can plant, what you should prune, how and when to fertilize citrus, where to donate surplus citrus, and more.

 The weather in February is nearly indistinguishable from January’s, and yet as spring approaches, there are more things to be done in the garden this month.